VIPER-art-X/xmind-XXMM5-ahk/README.md

 This Setup will allow you:
  - To learn through patterns.
  - Utilize both your eyes and ears in learning.
- - Use your ears ONLY(in future guidance updates).
+ - Use your ears ONLY.

 It is recommend to test the script yourself by opening an .xmind file like in examples/Test.xmind